Mary West Niles: Work as pioneer female missionary physician

-The Mingxin School (1889-1932)
+Mingxin School (1889-1932)

 Blind and deaf people in China normally were not cared for as a separate class of the destitute.
 The local governments, generous societies, and charitable individuals did not have any education or remedy programs for people with physical or mental disabilities.
 Niles identified this miserable situation, and her interest for the blind began in 1889 when a little waif of three years was picked up from an ash heap and brought to the hospital for treatment.
-The school for the blind began when Dr. Niles decided to keep that little girl and four other blind girls.
+The school for the blind began when Niles decided to keep that little girl and four other blind girls.

-Dr. Niles, determined to provide a place to care for these blind girls, wrote in 1892 to the secretary of the Presbyterian Board of Foreign Missions to apply for assistance.
+Niles, determined to provide a place to care for these blind girls, wrote in 1892 to the secretary of the Presbyterian Board of Foreign Missions to apply for assistance.
 However, because Rev. Dr. William Speer's reply was unenthusiastic, she wrote an article, "The Blind Girls of Canton," to the Woman's Work for Woman journal, which touched the hearts of many sponsors in America.
-Through appeal of many home churches, the Board finally approved Mary Nile's school for the Blind girls in 1894, and the school was formally founded in 1896.
-In 1897, Dr. Niles renamed the school as Mingxin School (school of Clear Heart or Understanding Heart), with a mission of adopting blind children and teaching life skills so that they would earn their living by themselves and make an impact in their community.
+Through appeals by many home churches, the Board finally approved Mary Nile's school for the Blind girls in 1894, and the school was formally founded in 1896.
+In 1897, Niles renamed the school as Mingxin School (school of Clear Heart or Understanding Heart), with a mission of adopting blind children and teaching life skills so that they would earn their living by themselves and make an impact in their community.

-At the beginning of the school, all the funds came from Dr. Niles' fundraising assisted by her friends in America.
+At the beginning of the school, all the funds came from Niles' fundraising assisted by her friends in America.
 Later, local government officials, merchants, and businessmen were the major donors for the expansion of the school.
 To solve financial problems, the school inaugurated a fund-raising drive in 1929 with the target of 4,000 yuan and had successfully collected an endowment of 10,000 yuan by 1930.
-Dr. Niles carried the responsibility of the school until her retirement in July 1928 after forty-six years of service in China, best known through her work for the blind.
+Niles carried the responsibility of the school until her retirement in July 1928 after forty-six years of service in China, best known through her work for the blind.